-The Port of New Bedford is the number one fishing port in America for the twelfth straight year in a row, known for high-margin scallop shipping operations.
+The Port of New Bedford, in Massachusetts, is the No. 1 one fishing port in America for the 12th straight year in a row, known for high-margin scallop shipping operations.
 When faced with the challenge to limit illegal fishing practices, the Port installed Dell Edge Gateways, with V5 Systems solar video surveillance technologies to better track who was coming in and out of the port.
 Both the South Terminal and Palmers Island Lighthouse are using these technologies to monitor fishing practices and to better understand the health of the underwater environment.

 8. Doing Away With Dangerous Police Chases

 Law enforcement agencies in Austin, Texas; Los Angeles; Arizona; Milwaukee, Wisconsin; and elsewhere have been trying out a system called StarChase that eliminates the need for police to engage in dangerous high-speed chases of suspects.
 An air compressor launcher on the front of the patrol car fires a sticky GPS locator with a transmitter.
 Police can then remotely track the vehicle versus chasing it, apprehending the suspect when the vehicle stops.

 9. Using Drones to Help Save the Rainforest

 The Amazon Basin Conservation Association’s Los Amigos conservancy concession has started using small remotely controlled planes to monitor 550 square miles of Peruvian Amazon for illegal logging and mining, according to NPR.
 The drones will allow the handful of rangers to quickly investigate reports of deforestation, a major improvement over having to travel into remote parts of the jungle over unpaved roads.